Mahikarimib/Mahikarimib/README.md

-Machine Learning in Python VS Deep Learning in PyTorch
+Machine Learning in Python and Deep Learning in PyTorch